Dear Thought Pharmacy,

 To make you laugh.
 And make you sigh.
 And know that you're not alone.

 Wendy nails it, here, doesn't she?
 The minutes, the hours, the days.
 I remember it.
 Being in your 20s can feel so incredibly long and uncertain, especially when it comes to the more romantically inclined.
-As women we're still given, in various ways, our whole lives, the narrative that someday our prince will come, if only we play hard to get, or text a certain amount of times or play things a certain way or go to a certain type of place. or wear a certain type of thing etc etc. All of these are variations of the same theme, Drunk Texter.
+As women we're still given, in various ways, our whole lives, the narrative that someday our prince will come, if only we play hard to get, or text a certain amount of times or play things a certain way or go to a certain type of place.
+All of these are variations of the same theme, Drunk Texter.
 That's the girl, shut in the castle, waiting far too long for some dimwit in chain mail to rescue her.
-You don't need to be rescued.
-You can do this your way.
+You don't need to be rescued because you can do this your way.
 To thine own self be true.
 Get the hell out of the turret and strike out on your own.
 Trust your instincts.
 Forgive yourself heartily and know that you have so much love to give.
 Proclaim it out loud, sober as the day you were born or as drunk as Keith Richards was by the end of 1975.
 It doesn't matter.
 Have faith.
 Marvel, when, one apparently normal day, you fall head over heels crazy in love and your entire world changes in both a wonderful and terrifying and still not easy but ultimately what you needed way.
 Send me a note five years from now.
 It can be a drunk text, but, and this is an absolute condition, only if induced via very good champagne.
 I know it will say, "YOU WERE RIGHT! xoxoxoxox".

 Would you like a prescription from the Thought Pharmacy?
 Simply email your problem to email@example.com